 One of the suits involves Bianca Thurston and Coni Hass.
 They're currently suing Koi CBD.
 They say they failed drug tests because of the company's CBD product.
 Thurston even lost her job.
 Koi says they provide a high-quality product and that they're investigating these claims.

-CBD products usually get you high because they're supposed to possess little to no THC.
+CBD products are supposed to contain little to no THC.
 But research suggests some of them have more of the compound than they advertise.
 A 2017 study found that 18 of 85 products all had THC levels possibly high enough to cause impairment or intoxication.

 RELATED: Navigating The Complex World Of CBD Products